 Once the problem has been defined, the Ideate stage begins.
 Here, the team generates a wide range of ideas and potential solutions to the problem, using techniques such as brainstorming, mind mapping, and reverse thinking to encourage creativity and outside-the-box thinking.
 For most people this is the most exciting step in the Design Thinking process.

 In this step the Business Model Hacking method can add value.
 As an innovator you’re always looking for new ways to do things faster & smarter.
 And Business Model Hacking is a practical and powerful method to develop new business models or improve existing ones.
 The +200 Business Model Hacks helps you to challenge ‘’status quo’’ and discover new surprising opportunities.
+It’s a great brainstorming-technique.

 The goal of the prototype step is to turn their ideas into tangible, physical prototypes that can be tested and refined.
 Examples of prototypes are: sketches, mockups, landing pages, explainer videos, storyboards or even functional demonstrators.

-I hope this blog answer the question on ”What is Design Thinking?”.
+I hope this blog answer the question ”What is Design Thinking?”.
 The DT-innovation method was a inspiration when crafting the Business Model Hacking method.
 BMH applies various principles from DT but is more focussed on Business Model Design.